Skip to content

 image.png

-• Consumer: Reads messages from Brokers.
+• Consumer: Reads messages from the Broker.

 Kafka categorizes messages, and every message sent to the cluster must specify a Topic.
-A Topic represents a class of messages, logically considered as a Queue.
-Each message produced by a Producer must specify a Topic, and Consumers will pull messages from the corresponding Broker based on the subscribed Topic.
-Each Topic contains one or more Partitions, and each Partition corresponds to a folder storing the Partition's data and index files.
-Messages within each Partition are ordered.
-A Topic can be divided into one or more Partitions, with multiple replicas of each Partition distributed across different Brokers.
-Replicas have a leader-follower relationship: the Leader provides services externally (interacting with client programs), while Followers passively synchronize with the Leader and do not interact with external clients.
-The multi-replica mechanism enables automatic failover, ensuring service availability even if a Broker fails, thereby enhancing disaster recovery capabilities.
+A Topic represents a class of messages and is logically considered a Queue.
+Each message produced by the Producer must specify a Topic, then the Consumer will pull messages from the corresponding Broker based on the subscribed Topic.
+Each Topic contains one or more Partitions, with each Partition corresponding to a folder.
+This folder stores the data and index files of the Partition (partition).
+Each Partition internally maintains order.
+Thus, a Topic is divided into one or more Partitions, each of which has multiple replicas distributed across different Brokers.
+Among the multiple replicas of a partition, there is a relationship of one primary (Leader) and multiple secondary (Follower) replicas.
+The Leader provides external services, meaning interaction with client programs, while the Followers merely passively synchronize with the Leader and cannot interact with the outside world.
+The multi-replica mechanism achieves automatic fault transfer, ensuring service availability even when a Broker in the cluster fails, enhancing disaster recovery capabilities.
+As shown in the figure below, the Kafka cluster has 4 Brokers.
+A certain Topic has three partitions, assuming the replication factor is also set to 3, so each partition will have one Leader and two Follower replicas.

 image.png